MediBeacon® Next Generation TGFR™ System Receives FDA Approval

 - Centers of Excellence commercialization in select academic medical centers begins in early 2026

-ST. LOUIS, Dec.
-16, 2025 (GLOBE NEWSWIRE) -- MediBeacon Inc., a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, today announced the U.S. Food and Drug Administration (FDA) has approved the next generation MediBeacon® TGFR™ System including the latest TGFR™ Reusable Sensor.
+NEW YORK, Dec.
+16, 2025 (GLOBE NEWSWIRE) -- INNOVATE Corp.
+(NYSE: VATE) (“INNOVATE” or the “Company”) announced today that MediBeacon Inc. (“MediBeacon”), a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, in which INNOVATE owns a 44.7% equity interest, has received approval from the U.S. Food and Drug Administration (FDA) for the next generation MediBeacon® TGFRTM System including the latest TGFRTM Reusable Sensor.

 The TGFR System enables kidney function assessment at the point of care by measuring the clearance rate of Lumitrace® (relmapirazin), a non-radioactive, non-iodinated fluorescent GFR agent.
 The TGFR Reusable Sensor placed on the skin measures the change in Lumitrace fluorescence intensity as a function of time.